PointUpTeam/PointUpTeam/README.md

 - Sheja Gini (300222140)
 - Josh Gnanapragasam
 - Jad Kreit (300363410)
-- Jonathan Tang
+- Jonathan Tang (300359949)

 ### Brief Description:

-Welcome to the
+Welcome to **SubHub**!
+An innovative app that makes subletting and finding open leases as easy as a single tap.